CDRT/docs/bios/settings/thinkstation/startup.md

 </details>

-<details><summary>First xx Device</summary>
+<details><summary>First {Drive Type} Device</summary>

-xx means Network/SATA/M.2/PCIE.<br>
-The available options to select the first boot device from the designated group:
+Select the first boot device from the designated group:

+{Drive Type} means one of:
+ - Network
+ - SATA
+ - M.2
+ - PCIE.

-1. **Disabled** – when this option is selected, then system will try to boot from all the devices in the group.
+1. **Disabled** – system will try to boot from all the devices in the group.
 Default.
 2. Other options will show the relevant list of devices in the group depending on the selected item in 'First Boot Device': 'Network', 'SATA Drive', 'M.2 Drive' or 'PCIE'.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |